Thailand's NACC Finds Guilty Among Four Former Executives Of Energy Base Firm Of Corruption And Bribery

 ---------------------------------------------

-*This press release translation is funded by the National Anti-Corruption Fund (NACFHashtag: #IntegrityWay #AntiCorruption #ZeroCorruption #NACC #NACF
+*This press release translation is funded by the National Anti-Corruption Fund (NACF)

 Legal Disclaimer: